HuyVu0508/psychgenerator/README.md

 # PsychGenerator: Artificially Intelligent Language with Personality
 This is the source code repository for the paper "Artificially Intelligent Language with Personality".
-This work is under submission to PNAS.
+This work is currently under submission to PNAS.

 This work proposes the architecture Psychgenerator - an transformer-based AI language model that is able to reflect individual characteristics in its text output.
 PsychGenerator is trained to be able to reflect any of the Big Five personality traits (openness, conscientiousness, extraversion, agreeableness, and neuroticism) as well as mental health variables (depression and life satisfaction), while optionally being conditioned on demographics (age and gender).

 ## Codebase overview